gautriv/gautriv.github.io/_posts/2020-08-16-Strategy-Strategic.md

 All the content strategists base their webinars, meetings, and articles on the assumption that whatever they are offering is correct, and it's precisely what the client wants.
 The confidence with which they talk about content strategy makes me nervous.

-**Strategy without data analysis is like butter chicken without chicken.**

 Deep down, I always think, where they are getting the data to back their claims.
 Did they talk to their clients individually, in a town hall, or clients tell them about their needs?
 What is the source?

+**Strategy without data analysis is like butter chicken without chicken.**

 ### Not The End

 I thought this must be it.
-But slowly I realized that content strategists are not only building castles in the air, but they are also offering strategies offered by other top-line companies as their own.
+But slowly I realized that content strategists are not only building castles in the air, but they are also reusing the strategies offered by other top-line companies as their own.

 **They call it innovation when, in reality, it's renovation.**